Roubaaa/DOPA/README.md

 python ml_model/detect.py path/to/your/image.jpg
 ```

-The script will output a JSON result with:
+The script will output a Mask
-- Whether wellpads were detected
-- Percentage of image covered by wellpads
-- Number of wellpads found
-- Bounding boxes for each wellpad

 ## Model Details